Disney Plus: Everything to know about Disney's service during coronavirus

 It has been rapidly accelerating how quickly it streams previously released films, like animated hit Frozen 2 and Pixar's Onward.
 Onward dropped on Disney Plus April 3, less than a month after its premiere in theaters.
 Frozen 2 arrived on the service three months earlier than its original streaming date.
 (A special animated short from The Simpsons that screened in advance of Onward in theaters is also hit Disney Plus on April 10, too.)

-But the coronavirus and the respiratory disease it causes, COVID-19, have been disruptive to Disney and Disney Plus in negative ways.
+But the coronavirus and the respiratory disease it causes, COVID-19, have been disruptive to Disney Plus in negative ways.
 The biggest disruption has been to original live-action series -- like productions everywhere, Disney has put production on hold for Disney Plus originals.
 That includes its highly anticipated Marvel original shows: The Falcon and the Winter Soldier was supposed to be the first of those to debut, in August, an unlikely release date now.
 In addition, the second season of Disney Plus' breakout hit, The Mandalorian, was supposed to debut on the service in October.
-Not likely to happen now.
+Disney has yet to confirm if that release schedule is still on track.

+(At least work on The Mandalorian's season three is already gearing up, according to a report.)

 As the coronavirus pandemic persists, Disney Plus may take on new and different significance.
 It was the company's huge bet on streaming as the future of home entertainment, taking on Netflix and an emerging crop of rivals like Peacock, Apple TV Plus and HBO Max -- even unconventional short-form, mobile service Quibi.
 It was one of last year's biggest launches, with a media analyst calling it "one of the greatest product launches of all time."
 Disney Plus has surpassed 50 million subscribers in the five months since it launched.
 (For context, the company originally hoped to hit 60 million in five years.)